Letters of recommendation

-Usually, I will always submit letters at least a week in advance if you asked ahead of time.
-So if it’s less than a week until the deadline and the letter I promised hasn’t been submitted yet, then contact me urgently.
+- Usually, I will always submit letters at least a week in advance if you asked ahead of time.
+So if it’s less than a week until the deadline and the letter I promised hasn’t been submitted yet, then please double-check on it.

 Although I am gradually picking up increasingly fancy titles. ↩

 Regrettably, I speak from experience here.
 When applying to graduate school and fellowships, a sympathetic person tipped me off that one of my letters was “not doing me any favors” and warned me to delete it from my graduate school applications if possible.
 I am still grateful to him today since I would likely not have been admitted to MIT’s math PhD program otherwise.
 Alas, this tip was too late for all the other schools, as I had already finalized my application at that point. ↩

 This is because I believe a good mentor should be unconditionally supportive, much like a parent, and that it’s not my place to judge students. ↩